-General powers and duties of Minister

-Part I deals with the general powers and duties of the Minister.
-The Minister must 5 develop a policy for forests and their management and may, amongst other things-

-- assign and withdraw duties;

-- delegate certain po wers and duties to officials in the Department;

-- expropriate property for forestry;

-- reserve State land for forestry;

-- make regulations.

-Development of policy

-46. The Minister must develop policy for forests and their management.

-Assignment of powers and duties

-47. (I) The Minister may---

-- (a) assign any power or duty in this Act to--- - (i) a province or other organ of State; or - (ii) a person who or which is not an organ 01' State, - indefinitely or for a fixed period; - (b) withdraw an assignment, including any assignment of powers and duties in 20 the Forest Act, 1984 (Act No. 122 of 1984), whether that assignment was effected in terms of that Act or any other legislation; - (c) make an assignment subject to conditions.

-by notice in the Gazette.

-- (2) The Minister must- - (a) consult with the province. organ of State or person concerned; and - (b) consider the administrative capacity of the province, organ of State or person concerned to assume, or continue to provide, effective responsibility. - before making or withdrawing an assignment.

-(3) A province may implement those provisions of the Act relating to the powers and 30 duties assigned to it-

-(a) from the date of the assignment;

-(b) in the areato which the assignment relates.

-Delegation of powers and duties

-48. (I) The Minister may delegate the exercise of any 01' his or her powers under this 35 Act other than a power referred to in subsection (4), and the performance of any of his or her duties in terms of this Act, to-

-(a) a named official in the Department;

-(b) the holder of an office in the Department;

-(c) an organ of State;

-(d) a person who or which is not an organ of State.
+General powers and auties of Minister Part I deals with the general powers and duties of the Minister.
+The Minister must develop and implement a policy for forests and their management and may, amongst 5 assign, and withdraw the assignment of, certain powers and duties; delegate certain powers and duties; expropriate property for forestry; reserve State land for forestry; make regulations.
+10 Development and implementation of policy $\pmb{46}$ .
+The Minister must develop and implement policy for forests and their management, 15 Assignment of powers and duties 47.
+(1) The Minister may- (a) assign any power or duty in this Act to- (i) a province or other organ of State; or (ii) a person who or which is not an organ of State, indefinitely or for a fixed period; (b) withdraw an assignment, including any assignment of powers and duties in the Forest Act, 1984 (Act No. 122 of 1984), whether that assignment was 20 effected in terms of that Act or any other legislation; (c) make an assignment subject to conditions, by notice in the Gazette .
+25 (2) The Minister must- (a) consult with the province, organ of State or person concerned; and (b) consider the administrative capacity of the province. organ of State or person concerned to assume, or continue to provide, effective responsibility, before making or withdrawing an assignment.
+(3) A province may implement those provisions of the Act relating to the powers and duties assigned to it- (a) from the date of the assignment; (b) in the area to which the assignment relates; 30 (c) until the assignment ends.
+Delegation of powers and duties 48.
+(1) The Minister may delegate the exercise of any of his or her powers, other than a power referred to in subsection (4), and the performance of any of his or her duties. to (a) a named official in the Department; (b) the holder of an office in the Department; (c) an organ of State; 40 (d) a person who or which is not an organ of State.
 (2) The Minister may permit a person or organ of State to whom a power or duty has been assigned or delegated to delegate that power or duty further.

-(3) A delegation referred to in subsection (I) and the permission referred to in subsection (2)-

-(a) must be in writing;

-(b) may be subject to conditions;

-(c) must specify the period for which it lasts;

-(d) do not prevent the exercise of the power or the performance of the duty by the Minister himself or herself.
-50

-(4) The Minister may not delegate the power or duty-
+(3) A delegation referred to in subsection (1) and the permission referred to in subsection (2)- 45 (a) must be in writing; (b) may be subject to conditions; (c) must specify the period for which it lasts; (d) do not prevent the exercise of the power or the performance of the duty by the Minister himself or herself.
+(4) The Minister may not delegate the power or duty- 50

-(a) to assign;

-(b) to make regulations;

-(c) to develop policy; or

-(d) to appoint a member of the Council.

-(5) The Minister may withdraw any delegation.

-Expropriation of property

-49. (1) The Minister may purchase or expropriate any property and reserve it for forestry or any other purpose in terms of this Act, if-

-(a) that purpose is a public purpose or is in the public interest; and

-(b) the Minister of Public Works agrees.

-(2) Land purchased or expropriated for forestry under subsection (I) may include land which is not treed or which will not be afforested if that land will be managed as part of the forest management unit or units concerned.

-(3) The Expropriation Act, 1975 (Act No. 63 of 1975), applies to all expropriations under this Act and any reference to the Minister of Public Works in that Act must be read 15 as a reference to the Minister for purposes of such expropriations.

-Reservation of State land for forestry

-50. (1) The Minister may reserve State land which is not a State forest for forestry if-

-- (a) in the case of State forests other than trust forests, the Minister of Public Works agrees; or - (b) in the case of trust forests on land held in trust by the Ingonyama referred to in the KwaZulu Ingonyama Trust Act, 1994 (KwaZulu Act No. 3 of 1994), the authority with the necessary power in terms of that Act agrees; or - (c) in the case of trust forests other than those referred to in paragraph(b), the Minister of Land Affairs agrees.

-(2) State land reserved for forestry under subsection (l) may include land which is not treed or which will not be afforested if that land will be managed as part of the forest management unit or units concerned.

-(3) The Minister may release a State forest or part of a State forest which is no longer required for forestry.

-(4) The Minister reserves State land for forestry or releases it by notice in the Gazette.

-Performance of functions on other land

-51. The Minister may authorise officials in the Department to perform services in connection with trees on land which is not a State forest.

-Extensions

-52. The Minister may extend, or condone a failure by a person to comply with a time period in terms of this Act, except a time period which binds such person.

-Content of regulations

-53. (1) For the purposes of this section, "owner" means---

-- (a) the registered owner; and - (b) where the registered owner has transferred control of the forest management unit in question to another person or organ of State, whether by way of assignment, delegation, contract or otherwise, that person or organ of State.
-(2) The Minister may make regulations to deal with-